Learn who is involved in your care

-At Circle Integrated Care, a dedicated team of individuals is there to support patients along every step of their journey so that this is achieved.
-The Circle Integrated Care team can be divided into five main teams:
+At Circle Integrated Care, a dedicated team of professionals is there to support you along every step of your journey so that the best outcome is achieved.
+The Circle Integrated Care team is divided into the below teams:

-Circle MSK clinicians come from a variety of different backgrounds and have a great wealth of knowledge and experience to help you with your treatment.
-When your GP sends the initial referral, it is then assessed and triaged by our experienced clinical team, and you will be assigned to the most relevant professional for your initial assessment appointment.
+Circle MSK clinicians come from a variety of different backgrounds and have a wealth of knowledge and experience to help guide you through your treatment pathway.
+When your GP sends the initial referral, it is then assessed and triaged by our experienced clinical team.
+You will be assigned to the most relevant professional for your initial assessment appointment.
 This is likely to be to:

 Advanced Physiotherapy Practitioner (APPs) are experienced physiotherapists who have undertaken further postgraduate training to work beyond the scope of standard physiotherapy practice.
 For example, they can request investigations such as ultrasounds or MRIs, interpret the results of investigations to plan management with you, and many are trained in the administration of steroid injections; some can also prescribe medications.
 At your initial assessment with an APP, you may not receive any specific physiotherapy input (although they may give you exercise advice or leaflets), but they may subsequently refer you on for formal physiotherapy.